 Everyone at your company plays a role in supporting your customers.
 Depending on their assigned role, what they can see and what they can do in your Zendesk changes.
-For more, see Understanding Zendesk user roles in the Zendesk Administrator Guide.
+For more, see Understanding Zendesk user roles.

 |Owner||Person who created your Zendesk||